midtown-ai/www/docs/glossary/e.md

  In summary, evolution strategies mimic biological evolution to train policies and optimize solutions through mutations, fitness evaluation, and selection over generations.
 It provides a gradient-free alternative to deep RL.

- More at:
-  * ...

  See also [E], ...

-## Evolutionary Artificial Intelligence
 ## Evolutionary AI

  See also [E], ...